miguel-sadoc/the-great-sage-tsardock/README.md

 # The Great Sage Tsardock
-*A Space Invaders-inspired C++ / SMFL learning project - with a wizard-themed twist*
+*A Space Invaders-inspired C++ / SFML learning project - with a wizard-themed twist*

 This repository is my first GitHub project and was built primarily as a learning journey.